Right to Work Check: Employer Compliance Guide

 1. Right to Work Step 1 – Obtain

 The first step to conducting a check is to be in physical possession of the original documents when carrying out a check, being either physically present with the individual or virtually using live video, unless using the Home Office’s online checking service (see below).
-You should also check the documents in the employee’s presence.
+You should also check the documents in the employee’s presence, whether that is in person or over a live video link.

 We advise that a copy of a future employee’s Right to Work document is taken before they start working for you.
 This acts as a preventive measure in the event a candidate you really wish to hire requires a work permit such as a Skilled Worker visa.
 By verifying the individual’s status before employment is offered, it allows you to start the sponsorship process in good time.
 Look at your recruitment process and find where Right to Work naturally fits in your organisation, however keep in mind that leaving it for induction day could be too late.

-If an employer is to successfully establish a statutory excuse, they must ensure that the prospective employee presents the original documents in person.
+If an employer is to successfully establish a statutory excuse, they are required to ensure that the prospective employee’s original documents are presented to them so that the employer can examine those originals while the individual is present in person or over a live video link.
 Photocopies or electronic copies will not suffice as evidence of their Right to Work.

-If existing employees have limited permission to remain and work, you must ensure a follow-up check is scheduled and conducted before their current period of leave expires.
+If existing employees have limited permission to remain and work, you need to ensure a follow-up check is scheduled and conducted before their current period of leave expires.

 Acceptable Right to Work Documents